rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      Epistemic determination    :  0.563
      Bipolar-valued equivalence : +0.507

 The *NetFlows* ranking result is indeed highly ordinally correlated, in *Kendall*'s index *tau* sense (+0.901), with the pairwise global robust outranking relation.
-Their bipolar-valued *relational equivalence* (+0.51) value indicates a more than (0.51 + 1.0) = 75.5%  majority significance support.
+Their bipolar-valued *relational equivalence* (+0.51) value indicates a more than (0.51 + 1.0) = 75.5%  criteria significance support.

-We may as well check how the *netFlows* ranking rule is actually balancing the ranking performance criteria.
+We may as well check how the *netFlows* ranking rule is actually balancing the five ranking criteria.

 .. code-block:: pycon
    :linenos: